sheikhhanif/DNC-Sentiment-Analysis/README.md

 ## Research Question
 How can we predict the most popular candidate among 6 candidates for ‘The Democratic’ nominee of US 2020 election by analyzing social media data?

-- Sentiment Analysis can be found in: .ipynb file
+- Sentiment Analysis can be found in: sentianalysis.ipynb file